ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

  - **Random goals.** This is what the generator uses by default; goals that come from the Wielder and range from the small (earn 100 gold) to the legendary (become immortal).
 Level two requires completing two goals.
 Level three requires completing three goals, etc. The GM should feel free to tweak or alter the provided goals.
  - **Simple goals.** Give all Wielders the simple goal of completing the adventure.
 Weapons level up when they complete it. _Defeat the wizard, recover the black pearl, rob the dragon, or whatever adventure you're running at the time.
 When they complete an adventure, they level up._
  - **No goals.** Use the gold-as-XP systems in other games, or just hand out levels whenever you think it seems right.

+## Tempered Weapons are powerful

+A character wielding a level 1 Tempered Weapon is equivalent to a level 2 character.
+A character wielding a level 2 Tempered Weapon is equivalent to a level 4 character.
+Feel free to tweak the numbers on how much a Weapon can store, stat bonuses given, etc.

 ## Health and Hirelings